-As we’ll discuss in our next post, since each of these three camps has different expectations regarding their future revival, each camp has different preferences today, with respect to the physical procedures of brain preservation.
-As we’ll see, there are now three evidence-backed preservation technologies that one might choose for oneself and one’s loved ones at the end of life.
+Since each of these camps has different expectations regarding their future revival, each camp has different preferences today, with respect to the physical procedures of brain preservation.
+As we’ll see in our next post, there are now three evidence-backed preservation technologies that one might choose for oneself and one’s loved ones at the end of life.
 At present only one option, vitrification cryonics, is commercially available.
 But the second two options, aldehyde-stabilized cryonics and chemical brain preservation, are under development.
-All three will be available in the foreseeable future.
+All three options will be available in the foreseeable future.
 The commercial emergence of all three of these preservation choices in coming years will bring much-needed diversity — and competition — to field that has long had only one option available to all three camps.

 Thanks for reading, and for any feedback you’d like to share.

 Signup for Connections, the newsletter of the Brain Preservation Foundation.